mananmalik1807/mananmalik1807/README.md

 <h3 align="center">Tech enthusiast driven to push boundaries in AI and Machine Learning, fueled by curiosity and innovation🧠 </h3>

 - 🔭 I’m currently working on **Agentic AI, RAG, and Transformer Models.
-Also, deployment on Google Cloud Platform and Microsoft Azure**
+Also, deployment on Google Cloud Platform and Microsoft Azure.**

 - 🌱 I’m currently learning **Building AI Agents.
 Deep Learning and Reinforcement Learning.**